 Sex trafficking of any sort is prohibited by the Penal Code.
 Sex trafficking involves forcing a person, including a child, into sexual abuse, assault, indecency, prostitution, or pornography.
-Traffickers are often trusted members of a child's community, such as friends, romantic partners, family members, mentors, and coaches, although traffickers frequently contact victims online.
+Traffickers are often trusted members of a child's community, such as friends, romantic partners, family members, mentors, and coaches, although traffickers frequently make contact with victims online.